 Floor Leveling Compound / Ceramic Tile

 Floor tiles - especially large ones - are very unforgiving if the floor beneath them has humps and dips.
 The same is true for just about any flooring material.
-It is best if the floor is in the same plane like a piece of flat steel or glass laid on a table.
+It's best if the floor is in the same plane as is a piece of flat steel or glass laid on a table.

 But wood floor systems and poured concrete are rarely in the same plane.
 Floor joists can have crowns in them that make the floor go up and down in both directions.
 Concrete is very hard to make perfectly smooth.
 Professional concrete masons struggle with this on a daily basis!